-Model Summary of E-Learning- Efficiency
+Model Summary of E-Learning-Efficiency

-Model R \mathbb{R}^2 Durbin- Watson F Sig.
+Model P P 2 Durbin- R 2 F Sig

+Model K K Watson r oig.

 E-Learning- 0.749 0.561 1.814 97.892 0.000

 Efficiency

-^{} Statistically significant at the level of statistical significance ($\alpha \le 0.05$)
+Statistically significant at the level of statistical significance ($\alpha \le 0.05$)

 It is noted from Table (17) that the two variables have a significant relationship with R equal to 0.749.
-E-Learning by its dimensions (Quality, Flexibility, Perceived Usefulness, Ease of Use, Technical Support, and Organizational Support) predicts Efficiency, where R^2 equals 0.561, with a significant F which equals 97.892.
+E-Learning by its dimensions (Quality, Flexibility, Perceived Usefulness, Ease of Use, Technical Support, and Organizational Support) predicts Efficiency, where R2 equals 0.561, with a significant F which equals 97.892.
 This model can predict 56.1% of the variance in Efficiency and the rest is attributed to other factors.
-As shown in Table (18) there is no significant statistical impact of the independent variables (Flexibility, Ease of use) on Efficiency, based on the insignificant value of t which are 1.305 and 0.639 where significant levels $\alpha > 0.05$ variables, while there is a significant statistical impact of the independent variables (Quality, Perceived Usefulness, Technical Support, and Organizational Support) on Efficiency, where t equals to 2.464, 6.646, 2.051 and 9.542 when significant level $\alpha \le 0.05$.
+As shown in Table (18) there is no significant statistical impact of the independent variables (Flexibility, Ease of use) on Efficiency, based on the insignificant value of t which are 1.305 and 0.639 where significant levels $\alpha > 0.05$ variables, while there is a significant statistical impact of the independent statistical impact of the independent variables (Plexibility, Ease of use) on Efficiency, based on the insignificant statistical impact of the independent variables, and 0.639 where significant levels $\alpha > 0.05$ variables, while there is a significant statistical impact of the independent variables (Quality, Perceived Usefulness, Technical Support, and Organizational Support) on Efficiency, where t equals to 2.464, 6.646, 2.051 and 9.542 when significant level $\alpha \leq 0.05$.
 These results lead us to build the interpretation equation as follows: